dnth/vl-hf-annotation-converter/README.md

 ![Inference](./assets/inference.png)

-Verify the results with the class names:
+Verify the results with the category mapping:

 - `0` - `jeans`
 - `1` - `vest`